Eobion-Technologies/adsense/README.txt

 The only required parameter is the your Google account Client ID.
 You can get that from the Ad code in your Google AdSense account.

 You can customize the colors and format if you want.
+Three color and type groups can be configured.
+This means that you can have ads in different colors in different places on your pages.
+This is useful if your theme uses different color schemes for different areas, such as content, left sidebar, and right sidebar.
+You can alsoi have an image ad in some place, and a text ad in another, or you can make the ads contrast with your theme, or blends with it.

+If you are using Custom Channels, you can configure up to 5 custom channels and display ads for those channels.
+If you are using URL channels only, then leave the custom channels blank.

+The advanced options include the ability to disable showing ads.
+This is useful if the site is on a test machine that you do not want to get crawled by Google, or when you copy the data to a test machine for demos and such.
+A configurable placeholder is available to show the place where ads would display.

 Displaying Ads
 --------------

 Ads can be displayed in blocks or in any phptemplate based theme.

+To display ads, you call a function adsense_display and supply it with the following arguments.

+* Format: This is a string of two numbers with an "x" in between.
+It can be any valid combination from the list provided above.
+If not specified, then 160x600 is assumed.

+* Group: This is the group that denotes the type (text or image) and color of the ad.
+This can be 1, 2 or 3.
+If not specified, then 1 is assumed.

+* Channel: This is the Custom Channel for the ad, as configured in AdSense.
+  This is an optional parameter and if not specified, then 1 is assumed.

 * Blocks

-To display ads in blocks, add a new block, make sure its type is "PHP", and then enter the following:
+To display ads in blocks, add a new block, make its type "PHP", and enclose it in php tags, such as:

+<?php print adsense_display("120x600", 1, 2); ?>

+If you want to make sure that you do not get errors if adsense module is accidentally disabled or deleted, then use the longer form:

 <?php
-print adsense_display("120x600");
-?>

-Change the 120x600 to any other format you like from the supported list above.

-If you want to make sure that you do not get errors if adsense module is accidentally disabled or deleted, then use the long form:

-<?php
 if (module_exist("adsense"))
 {
- print adsense_display("120x600");
+ print adsense_display("120x600", 2, 4);
 }
 ?>